StephenLingham/notes/code/kubernetes-cheat-sheet.md

 `kubectl config get-contexts`

 ## How can I check which secrets have been injected into a non-prod pod?
-Method 1: Exec on to the pod's default container which will contain your running application
+**Method 1**: Exec on to the pod's default container which will contain your running application
 `kubectl exec -it <pod-name> -- sh`

 Then navigate to the /run/secrets directory